Admission Requirements to the Entry-Level OTD Program

 The OTD Program encourages a diverse applicant pool to apply as all are welcome at Xavier University.

-Application via online application system, OTCAS.
+Application via the online application system, OTCAS.
+OCTAS will open late July for the 2024-25 cycle of applications.
 Information considered for admission includes:

 - Demographic information